the-isf-academy/making-with-code/content/cs10/unit00/project/_index.md

 - API architecture [3]
 - documentation [3]

 **For each criteria you will be assessed on a score from 0-3.
-With 8 criteria, there is a total of 24 potential points.**
+With 5 criteria, there is a total of 15 potential points.**
-- 0 - no evidence of the practice
+- 0 - no evidence of the criteria
-- 1 - limited evidence of the practice
+- 1 - approaches expectations of the criteria
-- 2 - adequate evidence of the practice
+- 2 - meets expectations of the criteria
-- 3 - substantial evidence of the practice
+- 3 - exceed expectations  of the criteria

 ---